 Commonly referred to…

-As “designer dogs” or “hybrid dogs”, these new breeds attempt to “capture” the best qualities of each different breed while avoiding many of the common aliments that are known to be an issue with each individual breed.
+As “designer dogs” or “hybrid dogs”, these new breeds attempt to “capture” the best qualities of each breed while avoiding many of the common aliments that are known to be an issue with each individual breed on their own.

 In some cases, the result is a disaster, in the case of the Aussiedor, most Aussiedor owners couldn’t be happier.
 Which is why, the Aussiedor is currently experiencing quite a bit of success within the United States and is beginning to “pop-up” just about everywhere.